-The mission of the Code Enforcement Division is to enforce the County codes, to promote, protect and improve the health, safety and welfare of the citizens and visitors of Pasco County.
+The mission of the Code Enforcement Department is to enforce the County codes, to promote, protect and improve the health, safety and welfare of the citizens and visitors of Pasco County.

 Our officers enforce many of the County's codes, which contribute to Pasco's quality of life and property values.
 Our team also attends neighborhood meetings and works with other agencies to educate our community about the importance of properly maintaining properties or reporting issues that need addressed.